pushrax/OpenVR-SpaceCalibrator/README.md

 Sometimes when SteamVR updates this file seems to get wiped, if your setup stops working you might have to edit the config again.

-### Manually editing the calibration

-If you'd like to make a manual change to the calibration, the values are in `openvr_space_calibration.txt` in the same folder as the exe.
-The first 3 numbers are the rotation (yaw, pitch, roll) in degrees, and the next 3 numbers are the translation (x, y, z) in centimeters.

 ### Compiling your own build